Do you have a story to share?

 On the 27th February, Debra held her first 'diabetic group' at the Empowement charity building on Bispham Road.
 This was a well attended event, which although kept informal, was very informative.

 Viv has spent a lot of her life doing charity work for animals.
 However, she does this while battling agoraphobia.
-In her beautifully written story, Viv tells us how her love love for Jon Bon Jovi got her out of the house.
+In her beautifully written story, Viv tells us how her love for Jon Bon Jovi got her out of the house.